 Classes of Claims deemed "not impaired" or "unimpaired" under the Plan are not entitled to vote as conclusively presumed to accept the Plan, pursuant 11 U.S.C.
 1126(f).
-Each holder of an Allowed Claim within Class(es) are unimpaired by the Plan.
+Each holder of an Allowed Claim within Class 1 is unimpaired by the Plan.

 Pursuant to 11 U.S.C. § 1126(c), the Debtor shall deem a Class of Claims to accept the Plan if accepted by at least two-thirds in amount and more than one-half in number of the Allowed Claims that actually votes within such Class.
-Each holder of an Allowed Claim within Class(es) are deemed impaired, and therefore are required to vote on the Plan.
+Each holder of an Allowed Claim within Class 2, 3, 4 and 5 are deemed impaired, and therefore are required to vote on the Plan.